marijnh/Eloquent-JavaScript/05_higher_order.md

 Remember ((Unicode)) from [Chapter ?](values#unicode), the system that assigns a number to each character in written language.
 Most of these characters are associated with a specific script.
-The standard contains 140 different scripts.
-81 of which are still in use today, 59 are historic.
+The standard contains 140 different scripts—81 are still in use today, and 59 are historic.

 Though I can only fluently read Latin characters, I appreciate the